Qatar: Transport

 Qatar Airways Airbus A380.
 Qatar Airways, one of the world's largest airlines, links over 150 international destinations from its base in Doha.

 Qatar has significantly developed its transportation infrastructure to enhance global connectivity and support economic growth.
-Key developments include expansions of Hamad International Airport (HIA), enhancements to Qatar Airways' fleet, and the development of Hamad Port.
+Key developments include expansions of Hamad International Airport (DOH), enhancements to Qatar Airways' fleet, and the development of Hamad Port.

-HIA has undergone substantial expansions to accommodate increasing passenger traffic.
+DOH, Qatar's largest international airport and the primary hub for the nation's flag carrier, Qatar Airways, was constructed in 2014 to replace the aging Doha International Airport.
+Since commencing operations on 30 April 2014, the airport has undergone substantial expansions to accommodate increasing passenger traffic.
 The first phase, launched in 2022, introduced a new terminal, hotel, and the ORCHARD tropical garden.
 The subsequent phase aims to boost capacity to 70 million passengers and includes a new cargo terminal.
-It has won Airline of the Year in 2011, 2012, 2015, 2017 and 2019 and employs more than 46,000 people.

-Qatar Airways plans to place a significant aircraft order to increase annual passenger numbers from 50 million to 80 million over the next five to six years.
+Qatar Airways, which operates all regularly scheduled commercial flights through DOH, won Airline of the Year in 2011, 2012, 2015, 2017, and 2019, and employs over 46,000 people.
+The airline also plans to place a significant aircraft order to increase annual passenger numbers from 50 million to 80 million over the next five to six years.
 This expansion is expected to enhance the airline's global network and services.